-The luxury brands such as Gucci, Chanel or Louis Vuitton have easily entered the Chinese market.
-This is not the case of small brands which have seen their Chinese dream stopped dead.
+The luxury brands such as Gucci, Chanel, and Louis Vuitton have easily entered the Chinese fashion market.
+This is not the case for small brands which have seen their Chinese dream stop dead.
 We will see why thanks to the Italian manufacturer of jewelry, Damiani.

 Case of the Italian brand Damiani

-Damiani has tried to fit into the Chinese market in a decade (see what jewelers should do to attract Chinese tourists ?).
-Unable to find a partner because of its small size, the brand had to wait a few years to try his luck, the time to be “strong enough and brave enough to do it,” said Guido Grassi Damiani, CEO of the group.
+Damiani has tried to fit into the Chinese market for a decade (see what jewelers should do to attract Chinese tourists ?).
+Unable to find a partner because of its small size, the brand had to wait a few years to try its luck, the time to be “strong enough and brave enough to do it,” said Guido Grassi Damiani, CEO of the group.

 The Damiani brand is known for having made the wedding rings of Brad Pitt and Jennifer Aniston.
 Just like this sad story, the height of the brand seems to be exceeded.
 The brand sales fell 9% since December.
 She recorded a net loss of $ 6.1 million.

 The brand health of Damiani is a reflection of many others.
 The current economic environment affects everyone in Europe.
 The combination of fashion in Italy says that global fashion sales fell 8% last year, and sales of domestic brands fell by about 20%.
 The crisis is thus global.

 China, the promised land of profit